 If you are a US user, you may simply press “Enter”.
 Otherwise, you will need to select your preferred keyboard layout.

 You may choose if you wish to run UFS or ZFS.
 If you are a novice user, you may prefer not to use ZFS because it is a more advanced filesystem.
 ZFS is more robust than other filesystems so you may want to use ZFS even if you do not understand anything about ZFS.
-As long as your system hardware/software is running well, you may not even notice the difference between the two filesystems and it really should not require any additional maintenance in most cases if you choose ZFS.
-I have been using OPNsense so long that ZFS was not even an option.
+You may not even notice the difference between the two filesystems if your hardware is functioning properly.

 To keep things simple for this example, I am using the default filesystem of UFS.